A prime example...April 2026

 Once again I say..."Not all herbs are meant for all people".

-Yes, valerian has been used for centuries to relax the body, help with insomnia, calm the mind, BUT, it can have the complete opposite affect on a person.
+Yes, valerian has been used for centuries to relax the body, help with insomnia, calm the mind BUT, it can have the complete opposite affect on some people.

 Like I said, we are all different in our chemistries, which in turn is why its best to consult your health practitioner and do your research before spending the money on the latest and greatest remedy.